 First off — who am I and why do I know this?
 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of L&D nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 After helping tens of thousands of women in labor I can really speak to this (as well as having 3 of my own kids).
-I’d love to follow you through your pregnancy with the best tips:

 I just did a whole podcast on refusing vaginal exams:

 I also have a youtube video all about this: